chienphamvu/tf-plan-summarizer/README.md

 # Terraform Plan Summarizer

-A Visual Studio Code extension to summarize Terraform plan outputs.
+A Visual Studio Code extension to summarize Terraform plan outputs in a more readable way, especially if you plan is long and has a lot of changes.

 ## Features

 -   Summarizes Terraform plan outputs, highlighting resources to be created, updated, or destroyed.
--   Provides detailed information about each resource change.
 -   Supports summarizing plan outputs from the active editor, selected text, or clipboard.

 ## Usage